faridani/vibe-coding/README.md

 ## 8- Use containers and environments religiously

 Use Dockerfiles, requirements.txt, and config files to manage dependencies and environments.
+I use `conda` environments and `chrome` profiles for projects.

 ## 9- Build a robust testing framework